St Swithin, London Stone: Later history

 In 1742 London Stone, from which the church took its name, was moved from the south side of the street to a location beside the church door.
 Eventually in the 1820s it was placed in an alcove within a stone casing set into the south wall of the church, where it remained until the demolition of the church in 1962.

 In around 1820 repairs were made under the supervision of Henry Elmes.
 Further repairs, and internal alterations, were made in 1869.
 The pews, which had formerly faced south, were cut down and turned towards the east, galleries were removed, the pulpit was lowered and its sounding board taken away, and a brass chandelier that had hung from the centre of the dome taken down.
 In 1879 the chancel was remodelled, and a vestry constructed beneath the north gallery.

 In 1940, during the Second World War, the church was badly damaged in an air raid.
 Only the pulpit was salvaged; it is now at All Hallows by the Tower.
 The church was not rebuilt; instead the parish was united with that of St Stephen Walbrook in 1954, and the site sold in 1960.
 The ruined church was finally demolished in 1961–1962.

 Excavations were carried out on the site by Professor W. F. Grimes on behalf of the Roman and Medieval London Excavation Council.
 The northern edge of a Roman street on the line of Cannon Street was discovered, with timber and stone buildings to the north of it.
 Foundations of the early 15th-century church were discovered below those of the Wren church.
 The medieval church, which was slightly smaller than the Wren church, consisted of three bays, with a nave and north and south aisles.
 This structure, presumably the rebuilding of 1420, replaced an earlier church of which few traces remained; these suggested it had been a simple building with a nave and a single aisle, dating to the 12th century.
 A medieval grave slab of Purbeck marble was found reused in the foundations of the Wren church.
-The inscription revealed that it had covered the heart-burial of Joanna, wife of Fulke de St Edmond who had been one of the sheriffs of the City of London in 1289–1290.
+The inscription revealed that it had covered the heart-burial of Joanna, wife of Fulke de St Edmond, who had been one of the sheriffs of the City of London in 1289–1290.
 The slab is now in the Museum of London.

 London Stone was installed in the front of the new building, numbered 111 Cannon Street.
-The churchyard was retained as a public garden.
+The churchyard was retained as a public garden, St Swithin's Church Garden.
 It was re-landscaped in 2010, in conjunction with a new development just to the north.
 It contains a memorial to Catrin Glyndwr, additionally dedicated to the suffering of all women and children in war.
 There is a church mark in nearby Salters’ Hall Court.